10 July 2023

-This article explores who bears the burden of proof in a criminal trial and the standard of proof that must be met for an accused to be convicted.
-If you are facing trial for any criminal charge, it is imperative that you are represented by a Solicitor that has specialist knowledge and expertise in defending accused persons in criminal trials before a jury.
-If you need to speak to a solicitor, immediately call Daniel Kreith, Solicitor on (086) 076 2191 (24/7 contact number).
+This article explains who bears the burden of proof in a criminal trial and the standard of proof required for a conviction.
+If you are facing trial for any criminal charge, it is imperative to be represented by a solicitor with specialist knowledge and expertise in defending accused persons before a jury.
+To speak to a solicitor, call Daniel Kreith on 086 076 2191 (24/7).

 The burden of proof in a criminal trial in Ireland is a fundamental principle of the justice system.
 It is the responsibility of the prosecution to prove the guilt of the accused beyond a reasonable doubt.